-What are the main duties and responsibilities within your job?
+What are your main duties and responsibilities?

 I’m the Collections Manager for some of the insect orders here at the museum.
 My role requires dealing with loans and answering enquiries for researchers across the world who are interested in insects.
 Another part of my job is rehousing historic insect collections from non-pest proof storage into pest-proof storage, to ensure their preservation for the next hundred years, or (hopefully) forever.
 I also look after live collections here, the ones on the gallery and those used for outreach.